|

 - Error simulation on failsafe function (timeout simulation of broken

-RS232 interface cable or PC failure or software crash) and with “status
+RS232 interface cable or PC failure or software crash) and with

-speed or elevation commands automatically.
+continue to send speed or elevation commands automatically.

 - Checksum and Acknowledgement have to be implemented in the interface